skonfig/extra/type/__netbox_uwsgi/man.rst

 DESCRIPTION
 -----------
 This (singleton) type installs uWSGI into the NetBox `python-venv`.
-It hosts the NetBox WSGI application over the WSGI protocol.
-A further server must be installed to provide it as HTTP.
+It hosts the NetBox WSGI application via the WSGI protocol.
+A further server must be installed to provide it as HTTP and serve static content.
+It supports multiple protocols like uwsgi, fastcgi or HTTP to comunicate with the proxy server.
 This application is available via the `uwsgi-netbox` systemd service.
 It is controllable via the `netbox` wrapper service, too.

 REQUIRED PARAMETERS